 When I think St. Ives, I think, "Iconic drugstore brand."
 I loved the company's now-discontinued Swiss Vanilla lotion for the yummy scent and not-too-thick formula, and the signature Apricot scrub, which was my first-ever exfoliant.
 The brand isn't solely about nostalgia, though.
 The St. Ives Mixing Bar in NYC is a skincare pop-up shop where you can customize your own lotion and/or face scrub.
 The pop-up thoroughly modernizes the brand and makes for quite an experiential process.

-The pop-up is only open for six weeks.
+EARLIER: The pop-up is only open for six weeks.
 If you have any plans to hit downtown Manhattan, cruise on over for a little skincare fun.

 I customized my very own body lotion at the store preview yesterday and here's the verdict.